marczz/mzlinux_pages/development/programming_languages.md

 -   {{< wp "Frama-C" >}} (LGPL) is a set of interoperable program analyzers for C programs.
 -   [C-C++ Beautifier HOW-TO](http://www.yolinux.com/HOWTO/C-C++Beautifier-HOWTO.html)
     by Alavoor Vasudevan.
--   Other links to program pretty-printing are in the section
+-   Other links to pretty-print code are in the section
     {{< iref "source_code" "Source code beautifiers" >}}

 ## C libraries